Configuring usage data collection

 The data that is communicated back to BMC falls into two categories:

-- Statistical usage information—Information such as the version of BMC Discovery, the number of discovery runs configured in BMC Discovery, the number of credentials, which reports are used, the number of different types of items discovered (that is, the server count, switch count, and so on) and how many of those are synchronized to a CMDB.
+- Statistical usage information: this is information such as the version of BMC Atrium Discovery, the number of discovery runs configured in BMC Atrium Discovery, the number of credentials, which reports are used, the number of different types of items discovered (that is, the server count, switch count, and so on) and how many of those are synchronized to a CMDB.

-- SNMP Recognition Rules—Enable or disable this item as required.
+- SNMP Recognition Rules: you can enable or disable this item as required.
 When you associate a sysOID with a device vendor and model name using the new SNMP recognition rules functionality, that data is sent to BMC for us to include in our content.
 In this way, other customers will benefit from your capturing this information, and you will benefit from all of the work that they do.

-One of the items we send back is the applianceID—the consolidation ID that is generated by your appliance—and we use it to tell when we have received multiple submissions from the same BMC Discovery appliance.
+One of the items we send back is the "applianceID" - this is the consolidation ID that is generated by your appliance, and we use it to tell when we have received multiple submissions from the same BMC Atrium Discovery appliance.
 We cannot use the ID to identify you, as we never receive that ID from you through any other avenue.

 Isn't this a half open backdoor that could be exploited further?